reversearrow/Readable/README.md

 1) You will need to install Backend server to run the App.
 Please download the server from "https://github.com/udacity/reactnd-project-readable-starter".

-Information about the API server and how to use it can be found here https://github.com/udacity/reactnd-project-readable-starter/blob/master/api-server/README.md.

 ```
 Install and start the API server
 $ cd api-server